Antepost

 SG: Approach

 Every winner in the past four years has ranked inside the top 4.
-It is absolutely vital to hit good iron shots at a US Open.
+It is absolutely vital to hit good iron shots at the US Open.

 SG: Around The Green